-where $\gamma$ is the learning rate, and $\xi_{m}^{t}$ is the mini-batch data selected by worker $m$ at the $t$-th iteration.
-The commonly-used Parameter-Server (PS) architecture is studied in \cite{li2014scaling, li2014communication}, where $M$ workers compute the gradients in parallel, and a centralized server updates the variable $\omega$.
-The implementation details of distributed SGD method are as follows: at iteration $t$, the server broadcasts $\omega^{t}$ to all workers; every worker $m \in \mathcal{M}$ computes the local gradient $\nabla f_{m}(\omega^{t}; \xi_{m}^{t})$ with a randomly selected mini-batch of samples $\xi_{m}^{t} \sim \mathbb{D}_{m}$ and uploads it to the server; the server can simply use the aggregated gradient, i.e., $\sum_{m \in \mathcal{M}} \nabla f_{m}(\omega^{t}; \xi_{m}^{t})$, to update the parameters via \eqref{eqn_2}.
-The convergence of this distributed implementation of SGD has been proved under several mild assumptions \cite{zinkevich2010parallelized}.
+where $\xi_{m}^{t}$ is a mini-batch data selected by worker $m$ at the $t$-th iteration, and $\gamma$ is the learning rate.
+In the context of distributed ML, parameter server (PS) is a common architecture that has been extensively studied in \cite{li2014scaling,li2014communication}.
+This architecture involves $M$ workers that parallelly compute the gradients based on their local data while a centralized server updates the global parameter $\omega$.
+The distributed SGD in PS operates as follows.
+At iteration $t$, the server broadcasts the current model $\omega^{t}$ to all workers, and each worker $m \in \mathcal{M}$ computes the local gradient $\nabla f_{m}(\omega^{t}; \xi_{m}^{t})$ with the mini-batch samples $\xi_{m}^{t} \sim \mathbb{D}_{m}$, which is then uploaded to the server.
+The server aggregates the received gradients and updates $\omega^{t}$ accordingly via \eqref{eqn_2}.
+It is worth noting that the convergence of this distributed SGD algorithm has been proved under mild assumptions \cite{zinkevich2010parallelized}.

 Intuitively, multi-processor collaborative training for one task can accelerate the training process and reduce training time.
-However, the communication cost between processors usually hampers the scalability of distributed systems \cite{jordan2019communication, shi2018performance}.
-More specifically, at each iteration of PS training \eqref{eqn_2}, the server needs to communicate with all workers to obtain fresh gradients $\{\nabla f_{m}(\omega^{t}; \xi_{m}^{t})\}_{m=1}^{M}$, which may lead to unaffordable communication overhead in systems with limited communication resources such as energy and bandwidth.
-Even worse, when the computation-to-communication ratio is low, e.g., using high-speed computing devices with low-speed interconnect to train a ML model, multiple processors may suffer lower performance than a single processor \cite{lin2018deep}.
-Therefore, the communication overhead between workers and the server has become a major bottleneck.
+However, the associated communication costs typically hinder the scalability of distributed systems \cite{jordan2019communication}.
+More specifically, at each iteration of PS training \eqref{eqn_2}, the server needs to communicate with all workers to obtain fresh gradients $\{\nabla f_{m}(\omega^{t}; \xi_{m}^{t})\}_{m=1}^{M}$, which may lead to unaffordable communication overhead in distributed systems.
+Even worse, when the computation-to-communication ratio is low, e.g., using high-speed computing devices with low-speed interconnects to train a ML model, parallelization across multiple processors can actually result in lower performance than training on a single processor \cite{lin2018deep}.
+Consequently, the communication overhead between distributed workers and the server becomes a significant bottleneck.